IEEE-NITK/ieee-nitk.github.io/blog_src/_posts/2017-05-26-Hello-World.md

 The assembling is done by the executable called `as` which is a part of the binutils package.
 This program is responsible for converting the generic assembly code into a code that is understood by the local machine.
 Also, ever wondered why all the C programs always start with main?

 As a reward for reading the article so much, here is a nice way to write a C program without main.
-(WHAT??)
+(WHAT??
+Yes, it is possible)

 ~~~~
 #include <stdio.h> // for our beloved printf()